HEALS, Inc. & School-Based Health Centers

 Where are the HEALS Clinics located?

-The HEALS dental and medical clinics serve the eligible children and their siblings at our elementary site school locations.
+The HEALS dental, medical, and optometry clinics serve the eligible children and their siblings at our elementary site school locations.

-What kind of care do students receive at the medical and dental clinics of HEALS?
+What kind of care do students receive at the medical, dental, and optometry clinics of HEALS?

 If a student is enrolled as a HEALS patient, he or she will receive the same care that they would get at a full service pediatrician’s office.
 HEALS can manage a student’s illness(es) at school and therefore decrease absenteeism from school.
 View a complete list of our services, or give us a call at (256) 428-7560 if you have additional questions.